lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     - otherwise, the receiver MUST update the Bitmap and it MUST assemble the tile received.
-      If the SCHC Fragment received is an All-1 SCHC Fragment, the receiver MUST assemble the padding bits of the All-1 SCHC Fragment after the received tile.
-      It MUST perform the integrity check.
-Then
+      If the SCHC Fragment received is an All-1 SCHC Fragment, the receiver MUST assemble the padding bits of the All-1 SCHC Fragment after the received tile, it MUST perform the integrity check and

       * if the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST send a SCHC ACK and it enters the "clean-up phase".
       * if the integrity check indicates that the full SCHC Packet has not been correctly reassembled,
-        - if the SCHC Fragment received was an All-1 SCHC Fragment, the receiver MUST send a SCHC ACK for this window
+        - if the SCHC Fragment received was an All-1 SCHC Fragment, the receiver MUST send a SCHC ACK for this window.
-        - it keeps accepting incoming messages.

 In the "clean-up phase":

-- Any received SCHC F/R message with a W bit different from the local W bit MUST be silently ignored and discarded.
+- On receiving an All-1 SCHC Fragment with the correct W bit, the receiver MUST send a SCHC ACK.
-- Any received SCHC F/R message different from an All-1 SCHC Fragment or a SCHC ACK REQ MUST be silently ignored and discarded.
+- Any other SCHC Fragment received MUST be silently ignored and discarded.

-- On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, the receiver MUST send a SCHC ACK.
+In any phase, on receiving a SCHC ACK REQ, irrespective of its W bit, the receiver MUST send a SCHC ACK corresponding to the window currently being assembled and MUST remain in the same phase.

 At any time,
 on expiration of the Inactivity Timer,